pgiraudin/getting_cleaning_data/readme.md

 Project goal
 =====================================
 The goal of this projet is to create a tidy data set.
 It must be done with a R script in five steps :
-* Merges the training and the test sets to create one data set.
+* Merge the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set.
 * Appropriately labels the data set with descriptive variable names.